BrianMichell/p1.Brian.Michell/README.md

 + Enter the carriage
 + Select a floor
 + Check if somebody was coming
-    + aHold the door if space and person coming
+    + a.
+Hold the door if space and person coming
     + b.
 Close the door if no space or nobody coming
     + c.
 Wait for doors to close
 + Wait for carriage to arrive at selected floor